 Documents Required by New Law When Flying With Children

-It’s new to us anyway.
+Thes was new to us.
 The last time we flew with children internationally was in 2012.
 Apparently, the South African law changed since then.
 You must present the original unabridged birth certificates of each child for international flights in addition to valid passports and the required visas at check-in.
 Without the correct birth certificates, they will not allow you to take the children out of the country.
 In addition, if the children travel with one parent, a letter of consent is needed from the other parent.

 With the help of my brother, Dean, we eventually get photos of the certificates, which are safely tucked away in a filing cabinet back home, to present as evidence.
 Despite the effort, it still looks like they’re not going to let us board the plane.
 Unless we go without the kids.
 Hhhhhmmmm, tempting.

 It feels like hours go by as I try to keep the children happy and together in one corner.
 Picture me chasing chickens as I run after Kate who tries to escape every few minutes while keeping an eye on the older two and all our worldly possessions.
 All while Brendan tries to convince airport personnel that all three of them are our very own children.
 He’s practically begging the manager to allow us to board.
 Obviously, we were eventually allowed on the plane, but not without a few extra grey hairs from serious stress!
 I felt like Gandalf The Grey by the time we finally walk through the check-in gates.

 Most people have credit cards, but we decided a long time ago to use cash only and not to rack up any debt except good debt like a mortgage.
 We never got extra credit cards in South Africa because we never needed them.
 We could always shop online using a debit card or pay by EFT.
 Our other UK cards were paid in full when we left the UK in 2012 and were eventually closed due to being dormant for too long.